OpenNebula/docs/source/integration_and_development/system_interfaces/python.rst

 .. _python:

 ================================================================================
-PyONE: Open Nebula Python Bindings
+PyONE: OpenNebula Python Bindings
 ================================================================================

-PyONE is an implementation of Open Nebula XML-RPC bindings in Python.
+PyONE is an implementation of OpenNebula XML-RPC bindings in Python.
 It has been designed as a wrapper for the :ref:`XML-RPC methods <api>`, with some basic helpers.
 This means that you should be familiar with the XML-RPC API and the XML formats returned by the OpenNebula core.
 As stated in the :ref:`XML-RPC documentation <api>`, you can download the :ref:`XML Schemas (XSD) here <api_xsd_reference>`.

 API Documentation
 ================================================================================

-You can consult the `doc online </doc/5.13/oca/python/>`__, but as long as the code is generated it is not much useful, the main source of the documentation is still the `XML-RPC doc <api>`
+You can consult the `doc online </doc/5.13/oca/python/>`__, but as long as the code is generated it is not much useful, the main source of the documentation is still the :ref:`XML-RPC doc <api>`

 Download and installation
 ================================================================================